Acute sinusitis in adults

 Duration: The symptoms of acute sinusitis last longer than the common cold and improve within 2 or 3 weeks.
 Although, chronic sinusitis may last for months.

-Need for treatment: In most people, sinusitis will get better without treatment, and about most people with sinusitis won’t need to see their GP.
+Need for treatment: In most people, sinusitis will get better without treatment, and most people with sinusitis won’t need to see their GP.

 What can I do to get myself better now and in the future?